-This current Application is similar to another Application, A482 - Plant Proteins as Wine Processing Aids, which FSANZ is currently considering.
+This current Application is similar to another application, Application A482 - Plant Proteins as Wine Processing Aids, which FSANZ recently completed.

 Collagen is claimed to act in a comparable way to other widely used proteinaceous materials such as gelatine (which is produced from collagen) and isinglass (a fish collagen) to irreversibly bind and remove polyphenolic and tannin materials from wine.
 These materials precipitate out and are removed along with most of the added collagen.